Opinion | My son was shamed for his "stinky" lunch—so we went stinkier

 I did not grow up in America, hence escaping the all-too common, soul-searing experience of many immigrant children known as lunchbox shaming.
 In pop culture, the phenomenon was immortalized by the ABC sitcom “Fresh off the Boat,” based on chef Eddie Huang’s memoirs.
 In the memorable first episode, classmates make fun of the young Eddie’s noodles, calling them “worms” and mocking the smell.
 “I want white people food!” he winds up telling his mother.

-Similarly, NBC Asian American devoted a video segment to the “lunch box moment” in May, with folks on camera recounting their various school-time skirmishes involving kimchi, curry and shame.
+Similarly, NBC Asian America devoted a video segment to the “lunch box moment” in May, with folks on camera recounting their various school-time skirmishes involving kimchi, curry and shame.

 I did not grow up in America, hence escaping the soul-searing experience known as lunchbox shaming.